Google Sheets

 an array of values:

-Then, I use the Insert Data
+Then, you use the Insert Data

 node to assign the array of values for each corresponding profileId